lmreineer/registration-form/README.md

 ## Installation

+1. To set up PHPMailer, follow this tutorial on YouTube: https://www.youtube.com/watch?v=9tD8lA9foxw.

-1. Rename the ".env_sample" file to .env and put the values of "HOST_NAME", "USER_NAME", "PASSWORD", and "DB_NAME" with your own database credentials.
+2. Rename the ".env_sample" file to .env and put the values of

-2. Install PHPMailer by downloading its ZIP file on this link: https://github.com/PHPMailer/PHPMailer.

-3. Unzip the file, then place it inside the project's folder.

-4. Make sure it is named as "PHPMailer".
+- "HOST_NAME",
+- "USER_NAME",
+- "PASSWORD",
+- "DB_NAME",
+- "MAIL_HOST",
+- "MAIL_USER_NAME", and
+- "MAIL_PASSWORD"

+with your own database credentials.